Welcome to Westgate New York City - Formerly Hilton Manhattan East

-Towering with stately expression at the corner of 42nd street and 2nd Avenue, Hilton Manhattan East became the capstone of architecture and travel all rolled into one, solidifying its status as the premier selection among hotels near Grand Central Station in NYC.
-The well-appointed quarters known as Hilton Manhattan East (or Hilton Grand Central Hotel) which served as the mainstay for both business travelers and tourists alike staying in the Midtown Manhattan East corridor.
+Towering with stately expression at the corner of 42nd Street and 2nd Avenue, the Hilton Manhattan East became the capstone of architecture and travel all rolled into one, solidifying its status as the premier selection among hotels near Grand Central Station in NYC.
+The well-appointed quarters known as Hilton Manhattan East (aka Hilton Grand Central Hotel) served as the mainstay for both business travelers and tourists alike staying in the Midtown Manhattan East corridor.

-In its former life, Hilton Manhattan East (then known as The Tudor Hotel) was formally listed on the United Nations’ National Register of Historic Places and served to accommodate diplomats, world leaders and politicians alike due to its close proximity to the United Nations and Grand Central Station.
-During its prestigious lifecycle with the Hilton brand, the hotel was also referred to as:
+In its former life, the Hilton Manhattan East (then known as The Tudor Hotel) was listed on the National Register of Historic Places and served to accommodate diplomats, world leaders and politicians alike due to its close proximity to the United Nations and Grand Central Station.
+During its prestigious life cycle with the Hilton brand, the hotel was also known to as:

 East Manhattan Hilton

 Hilton East Manhattan Hotel

 Hilton New York Grand Central Hotel

 Now, Westgate Resorts is proud to carry on the tradition of this historic Midtown Manhattan East hotel as its revitalization continues bearing the name Westgate New York City.

 In April 2010, Hilton renamed the Tudor Hotel New York to Hilton Manhattan East, making it Hilton’s fourth branded hotel in Manhattan along with Hilton New York and Hilton Times Square.
 Although the name may have changed to Westgate New York City, the classic approach to care and hospitality by Westgate Resorts remains the same as we’re proud to serve travelers from all around the world.